Home / Blog / How To Remove Personal Information From Internet Sites for Free

 Delete Your Old Social Media Accounts and Update Privacy Settings on New Accounts

-Protecting your personal information by deleting old accounts and social media profiles is a good practice to reduce the amount of information that is publicly available.
+Deleting old accounts and social media profiles is a good practice to reduce the amount of information publicly available.
 Here are some steps you can take:

 1. Make a list of all the online accounts and social media profiles you have, including those you no longer use or have forgotten about.